-SHAUN O'DONNELL | VP - NEW ZEALAND OPERATIONS Shaun O'Donnell is responsible for the day-to-day operations of Rocket Lab New Zealand and manages a large number of cross-functional teams.
-He has been with the company for over a decade leading the development of a number of complex space systems.
+SHAUN O'DONNELL | VP - GLOBAL OPERATIONS

+Shaun O'Donnell iS responsible for the global day-to-day operations of Rocket Lab and manages a large number of cross-functional teams.
+He has been with the company for more than a decade leading the development of a number of complex space systems.